LaurenChoquer/black-parrot/docs/getting_started.md

 ### Ubuntu

+For Ubuntu, we recommend updating existing pacakges before installing the prerequisites.

+    sudo apt update; sudo apt upgrade

+Then, install the prerequisites.

     sudo apt-get install autoconf automake autotools-dev cmake curl libmpc-dev libmpfr-dev libgmp-dev gawk build-essential bison flex texinfo gperf libtool patchutils bc zlib1g-dev libexpat-dev wget byacc device-tree-compiler python gtkwave vim-common virtualenv python-yaml

 BlackParrot has been tested extensively on CentOS 7.
 We have many users who have used Ubuntu for development.
 If not on a relatively recent version of these OSes, we suggest using a Docker image.

+If you are using a newer version of Ubuntu (e.g., 20.04 LTS), you will want to update setuptools in Python if you plan to install the sdk (which is installed by `make prep` below).

+    sudo apt-get install python3 python3-pip
+    pip3 install -U setuptools

 ## Build the toolchains
     # Clone the latest repo